micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/system_modes/index.md

 A simple example is provided at:
 [github.com:system_modes_examples/README.md#setup](https://github.com/micro-ROS/system_modes/blob/master/system_modes_examples/README.md#setup)

 ## Roadmap

-**2020**
-*   Specific implementation of mode manager for micro-ROS as may be necessary.
+### 2018

+- Requirements for behavior system composition in robotics systems
+- Modeling concept to specify system hierarchy as well as system modes of systems, subsystems, and their mapping along the system hierarchy down to nodes
+- Python prototype of system modes concept (ROS-independent)

+### 2019

+- Extended lifecycle concept and implementation for ROS 2 C++
+- Mode inference and mode manager for ROS 2 C++
+- ROS diagnostics port from ROS 1 to ROS 2
+- Concept for bottom-up system modes rules

+### 2020

-*   Diagnostics framework for micro-ROS, interoperating with ROS 2 diagnostics.
+- Diagnostics framework for micro-ROS, interoperating with ROS 2 diagnostics
-*   MCU-specific diagnostics functions for resource usage on RTOS layer, latencies, statistics from middleware, etc.
+- MCU-specific diagnostics functions for resource usage on RTOS layer, latencies, statistics from middleware, etc.
-*   Integration of mode manager with real-time executor and/or roslaunch.
+- Integration of mode manager with real-time executor and/or roslaunch
-*   Lightweight concept for specifying error propagations between nodes and subsystems.
+- Lightweight concept for specifying error propagations between nodes and subsystems

 _Note: The extension of the ACTIVE state by modes (substates) was originally planned for 2020 but brought forward in 2018._

 ## Acknowledgments